People with a particular religious affiliation

 4.2.1.2 Holy books and scriptures

-The most important holy book is the Bible.
-It is made up of the “Old Testament” and the “New Testament” both of which are collections of sacred writings.
+The most important holy book for Christians is the Bible.
+It is made up of the “Old Testament” and the “New Testament”, both of which are collections of sacred writings.
 The various Christian denominations ascribe differing levels of importance to each Testament.
 The Old Testament is essentially shared with Judaism.
 The New Testament contains the gospels (or good news) about Jesus Christ.

 4.2.1.3 Religious leaders

-Christian religious leaders have various names depending on the type of Christianity being followed — for example, priest for Catholics and Orthodox Eastern European Christian denominations, minister for most of the other Christian denominations.
+Christian religious leaders have various names depending on the denomination — for example, “priest” for Catholics and Orthodox Eastern European Christian denominations, “minister” for most of the other Christian denominations.
 They are responsible for conducting religious services and providing religious instruction and guidance.

 In some Christian denominations there are groups of religious sisters (or nuns) and religious brothers (or monks) who live relatively cloistered lives.
 Others live and work in the community, usually doing various forms of charitable type work.